TABLE OF CONTENTS

 - Contacting of local law enforcement

 Ozark Book Authority is prepared to deal with any violations of our policies as rapidly and efficiently as possible within the scope of the law.
-We hope that all attendees will help to make Ozark Book Authority events an enjoyable experience for all by respecting the rights of all attendees while in attendance.
+We hope that all attendees will help to make our events an enjoyable experience for all by respecting the rights of all attendees while in attendance.

 Attendance at Ozark Book Authority events is a privilege, not a right.
-Ozark Book Authority reserves the right to eject any individual at any time from Ozark Book Authority events.
+Ozark Book Authority reserves the right to eject any individual at any time from Ozark Book Authority events, for any reason.
 No refunds will be provided.

-If you have questions about any of Ozark Book Authority policies, please use the contact link on our website.
+If you have questions about any of Ozark Book Authority policies, please contact us.

 Badges and Tickets